 2.3 Study process

 Prospective recruitment of patients was conducted at the Gateway Clinic during the study period.
 During the initial consultation, newly referred patients were given a Patient Information Sheet (PIS) and Consent Form by a Gateway practitioner, who explained the details of the study and asked if they would like to participate.
 With the participant’s permission, additional data was obtained from the Gateway Clinic patient diary that indicated the number of treatments completed, the stage of discontinuation and any previous DNAs.
-A pilot semi-structured telephone interview was carried out prior to commencement of the full study which formed the development of an interview script (see Appendix 1).
+A pilot semi-structured telephone interview was carried out prior to commencement of the full study which informed the development of the final interview script (see Appendix 1).

 A list of newly referred patients was compiled by the Gateway Clinic for the period of recruitment and the clinic patient diary was accessed to record patient attendance and identify patients who met the criteria for interview in that they had discontinued with the acupuncture service.